Closed-Sleet/TGS-Dev/README.md

  - Work on Dynamic lighting
  - Make early game more interesting???
  - Custom Loading/title screens need to be made and implemented

+# Trailer idea:
+FOR TRAILER USE THE VANLLIA MINECRAFT Volume alpha:KEY music over B roll footage of vanilla landscapes and structures.
+Random slices of complete silence with B roll of the environment darkened, with mobs/monsters.
+The stinger at the end should be completely Silent with the title and the eyes both fading in eyes getting closer.